naitmare01/Powershell/saveLog/readme.md

-Function to log a string and timestamp it.
+Function to log a string and timestamp it. </br>
-Supports output of .txt or .csv.
+Supports output of .txt or .csv. </br>
-Supports local folders and UNC.
+Supports local folders and UNC. </br>

-How to use:
+How to use:</br>

 1.
 $loggToSave = "Example Text"</br>